Go-phie/gophie/README.md

 For Development use `go run main.go [command]`

-### API

-The complete API documentation is available on [Stoplight](https://stoplight.io/p/docs/gh/go-phie/gophie/Gophie.v1.yaml?srn=gh/go-phie/gophie/)

 ## Deployment

-The deployed API version from `gophie api` is available on [Heroku](https://gophie.herokuapp.com).
+The deployed API version from `gophie api` is available on [Heroku](https://deploy-gophie.herokuapp.com).
 Please read the API documentation for usage

 ## License